 Verify the applicant evaluated site-specific information such as surveillance test results, preventive maintenance records, corrective maintenance records, equipment history files, inservice test and inspection results in determining aging effects.
 Verify the applicant evaluated industry operational experience such as generic communications, vendor notifications, INPO notifications, etc., in determining aging effects.

 Perform walkdowns of selected in-scope SSCs to verify that any observable aging effects were identified by the applicant for these SSCs.
 If possible, the inspector should have a representative from the on-site responsible engineering staff accompany the inspector during the walkdown to discuss observations at the equipment location.
-The purpose of these walkdowns is to assess how plant equipment is currently being maintained and to visually observe examples of nonsafety-related equipment determined to be in scope due to their proximity to safety-related equipment and their potential for failure due to aging effects.
+The purpose of these walkdowns is to assess how plant equipment is currently being maintained and to visually observe examples of non-safety-related equipment determined to be in scope due to their proximity to safety-related equipment and their potential for failure due to aging effects.
 If possible, a part of this inspection should be performed during a unit outage, to allow visual observation of equipment inaccessible during power operation, i.e., inside containment, normal high radiation areas, etc. Containment inspection shall be performed if (a) there is evidence that some aging effects are not adequately addressed in the application, or (b) there is an open item, generated either by the inspection or the application review, that is related to an area inaccessible during the regularly scheduled inspection.

-Observed aging effects not addressed by the LRA and resulting AMPs should be discussed and addressed to the applicant and resolved with the support of NRR.
+Observed aging effects not addressed by the LRA and resulting AMPs should be discussed and addressed to the applicant and resolved with the support of the Office of Nuclear Reactor Regulation (NRR).

 It is recommended that a system be selected to perform a vertical slice review to determine if the applicant properly accounted for all possible environmental aging effects on that system in the LRA.
-The purpose of this selection is to assess for a single system whether the applicant properly identified operating experience, including historical site experience, regarding the effects of aging on the system and placed the system, structures and components for the selected system into an established .
+The purpose of this selection is to assess for a single system whether the applicant properly identified operating experience, including historical site experience, regarding the effects of aging on the system and placed the system, structures, and components for the selected system into an established AMP.

 For previously existing AMPs, review the results of past tests and inspections.
 Verify the proposed and existing programs adequately demonstrate adequate scope and methodology to detect, monitor, trend, and correct age-related degradations through performance and/or condition monitoring, technical specification surveillances, and other aging management activities.